↓ Skip to main content

 Outputs of similar age from European Societies

-So far Altmetric has tracked 456 research outputs from this source.
-They typically receive a little more attention than average, with a mean Attention Score of 7.2.
-This one has done particularly well, scoring higher than 95% of its peers.
+So far Altmetric has tracked 508 research outputs from this source.
+They typically receive more attention than average, with a mean Attention Score of 7.7.
+This one has done particularly well, scoring higher than 94% of its peers.